U.S. port strike fears grow as ILA halts negotiations with USMX

 U.S. port strike fears grow as ILA halts negotiations with USMXWritten by Nick Blenkey

 The ILA said that it canceled master contract talks with the employers’ organization “after discovering that APM Terminals and Maersk Line are utilizing an Auto Gate system, which autonomously processes trucks without ILA labor.
-This system, initially identified at the Port of Mobile, Alabama, is reportedly being used in other ports as well.”
+This system, initially identified at the Port of Mobile, Ala., is reportedly being used in other ports as well.”

 “As is typical in our discussions, some issues will require further conversation between the local parties,” it said, adding, “USMX looks forward to re-engaging with the ILA’s bargaining committee to jointly move local and master contract negotiations forward for the betterment of the USMX membership and the ILA rank-and-file.”